xtrmdarc/private-events/README.md

 # Member's Only

-In this applicaiton only signed in users are able to see who wrote the post.
-This is a ruby on rails based application where we developed our own sessions system in order to login, logout, remember and filter specific content by middleware.
+In this applicaiton users can attend to multiples events and an event can be attended by multiple atendees.
+We've created a sessions systems to back up our login and signup features.
+This is a ruby on rails based application where we developed our own associations relationships.

 # Requirements